Aaron98990/ways-of-the-game/fouls.md

 Use different whistle lengths and volume.
 A softer whistle for a minor foul and a longer and louder whistle for a harder foul.
 Use stong body language and voice to show confidence and help control the match.
 The tone of your voice are more important than the words you say: your tone should never be meandering, soft, or sound like a suggestion or you'll be ignored everytime; it should be strong, conscise, explicit, and authoratative.

 I recommend to never signal or announe "no foul" until it's clear that your lead assistant referee agrees its no foul.
 It looks bad to change after announcing no foul.

+Know the number of the player commiting the foul.

 Watch out for the triple bounce.
 This occurs when an attacker kicks or plays the ball forward, then the defender is able to kick/play the ball back, then the ball bounces back from the attacker forward.
 If the referee is not looking closely enough, it may look like the defender never got the ball and look like a foul but unless the defender did a deliberate secondary motion this is never foul.
 [TODO add video]